 Why Apple’s iPhone was a success?

-On the other hand, in 2007, when Apple’s first iPhone was revealed, it was considered as a benchmark in the mobile industry as the phone housed the cutting-edge features which were the need of the hour.
+On the other hand, in 2007, when Apple’s first iPhone was revealed, it was considered a benchmark in the mobile industry as the phone housed cutting-edge features which were the need of the hour.